What is the Princes of Bagdad?

 The Princes met in groups called Siestas, but the number on the fez is not the number of the local body.
 Rather, owing to the legend of the initiation ritual, they were never supposed to have more than 77 members at a meeting.
 Bassora Siesta met in Bethlehem, PA.
 The fez is made of black felt, although it has dulled with age.
 The tassel is also black.
 The name and number are done in gold bullion style thread, which is slightly tarnished with age.
 This fez probably dates from prior to the 1930’s.

-While not different in style from the other Princes of Bagdad fezzes we have, this one is in remarkably good condition.
+This fez is remarkably good condition for its age.
+It also unusual in that contains a scimitar above the number 77, while other examples i the collection do not contain this element.
+We are unsure if this is a mere stylistic choice, or if the scimitar denoted rank within the group.
 The bullion remains bright and shiny, while the body of the fez is still firm and undamaged.
 This fez probably dates from the 1930’s or before, making its preservation all that much more remarkable.
 Tut-Tut Siesta met in Lancaster, PA.